- How is female reproductive anatomy involved in the conception of a baby?

 - The type of embryo transfer you plan to have.

-This information is also communicated to our IVF case managers (nurses) who will guide you through every step of the process.
+This information is also communicated to our IVF case managers (nurses) who will guide you through the process.

 How do I prepare for fertility treatment?